Devil's Island: Use as penal colony

-The islands were part of a penal colony from 1852 onward for French criminals: those convicted by juries rather than magistrates.
-The main part of the penal colony was a labor camp that stretched along the border with Dutch Guiana (present-day Suriname).
-This penal colony developed a reputation for harshness and brutality, and generated periodic calls for reform.
-Prisoner-on-prisoner violence was common; tropical diseases were rife.
-Only a small minority of broken survivors returned to France to tell how horrible it was; they sometimes scared other potential criminals to go straight.
-This system was gradually phased out and closed completely in 1953.

-Since the late 20th century, the islands have become tourist destinations with areas of the former prisons open for tours.

 Devil's Island and associated prisons eventually became one of the most infamous prison systems in history.
 While the prison system was in use (1852–1952), inmates included political prisoners (such as 239 republicans who opposed Napoleon III's coup d'état in 1851) and the most hardened of thieves and murderers.
+The islands housed those convicted by juries rather than magistrates.

 The vast majority of the more than 80,000 prisoners sent to the Devil's Island prison system never returned to France.
 Many died due to disease and harsh conditions.
 Sanitary systems were limited, and the region was mosquito-infested, with the insects transmitting endemic tropical diseases.
 The only exit from the island prisons was by water, and few convicts escaped.

+The main part of the penal colony was a labour camp that stretched along the border with Dutch Guiana (present-day Suriname).
+This penal colony developed a reputation for harshness and brutality, and generated periodic calls for reform.
+Inter-prisoner violence was common; tropical diseases were rife.
+Only a small minority of broken survivors returned to France to tell how horrible it was; they sometimes scared other potential criminals to go straight.
+This system was gradually phased out and closed completely in 1953.

 Convicts who were lucky enough to have family or friends willing to send them money had to have it sent to them in care of a prison guard.
 The standard practice was for the guard to keep for himself a quarter of the amount sent and give the rest to the prisoner.